 Disney requires workers to come to office four days a week, starting in March

-Disney requires workers to come to office four days a week, starting in March2 min read .
-Updated: 10 Jan 2023, 07:47 PM IST

 The in-office workweek is one of the most comprehensive return-to-work policies at large US companies since the pandemic